 Chorus is perhaps the most cherished of the modulation effects when it comes to audio, especially on guitar and bass.
-A top-level chorus pedal can really step up the sound of our guitar (or bass) and make us sound much larger, sonically, than we actually are.
+A top-level chorus pedal can really step up our guitar’s sound (or bass) and make us sound much larger, sonically, than we actually are.

 In this article, we’ll discuss the top 11 best chorus pedals in the world.
 To be more precise, there will be the 6 best chorus pedals for guitar and the 5 best pedals for bass, though we can certainly swap instruments and plug into any of the 11 to great effect.